Terms and Conditions of Business

 7. Ownership of records

-Case notes and similar records for your horse are the property of- and are retained by the Practice.
-You may request a copy of your animal’s notes at any time.
-These shall be passed appropriately, by request, to another Veterinary surgeon treating that animal.
+Case notes and similar records for your horse are the property of, and are retained by the Practice.
+You may request a copy of your animal’s clinical notes at any time.
+These shall be passed appropriately, by request, to another Veterinary Surgeon treating that animal.
 In accepting these terms and conditions, you agree that Surrey Hills Equine Veterinary Practice Ltd may share your record information with other clinicians and their organisations when necessary for the treatment of your animals.

 7.1.
 Ownership of diagnostic imaging (radiographs, ultrasound scans and similar records)

-To avoid risk of digital forgery or electronic manipulation, we will only issue copies of imaging records appropriately, by request, to other Veterinary Surgeons or Veterinary Practices taking over responsibility for clinical care.
-Owners and paraprofessionals (for instance physiotherapists, chiropractors or osteopaths) are welcome to view and discuss any diagnostic imaging record by appointment.
+To avoid risk of digital forgery, electronic manipulation and misinterpretation, we will only issue copies of imaging records appropriately, by request, to other Veterinary Surgeons or Veterinary Practices taking over responsibility for clinical care.
+Owners and paraprofessionals (for instance physiotherapists, chiropractors or osteopaths) are welcome to view and discuss any diagnostic imaging record by appointment with one of our Veterinary Surgeons.

 8. Prescriptions